Coupeville Farm to School

 Coupeville Farm to School began in early 2013 when a group of parents, teachers, school food service staff, and local food advocates met to identify ways local food and agriculture could be integrated into the Coupeville School District through garden based education.
 This organization serves children of all ages in the Coupeville School District.

 We began by renovating the garden at Coupeville Elementary School to use as an outdoor classroom and community space.
-In the last year we have expanded our programming to include a Middle/High School garden and outdoor classroom, a weekly adaptive garden program for our elementary life skills students, host a daily "tutorial" class at the Middle/High school, and we have begun work on "The Wolf Patch" a high school garden run by CTE (Career and Technical Education) students.
-We also host an afterschool program, Cultivating Company, every Wednesday for CMHS studetns.
+In the last year we have expanded our programming to include a Middle/High School garden and outdoor classroom, host a daily Advisory class at the Middle/High school, and we have begun work on "The Wolf Patch" a high school garden run by CTE (Career and Technical Education) students.
+We also host Summer Camps for K-12th grade sstudents.
 Teachers are being provided with resources to connect garden-based activities with educational standards, incorporating lessons in science, mathematics, and language arts.
 Cooking classes in the late fall and winter months encourage students to be courageous eaters and explore foods from many cultures.

 Fundraising Goals